—————————————————————————————————————————————

 Then

-and as the years lengthened, so did the miles traveled; for Bill went to Wyoming to begin his
+the years lengthened, so did the miles traveled; for Bill went to Wyoming to

-family, Opal in the nursing profession also traveled to different parts of the
+begin his family, Opal in the nursing profession also traveled to different

 Dad Coffey